AFCON: Stampede at Cameroon-Comoros game leaves several dead | DW | 24.01.2022

 Cameroon is hosting the competition for the first time in 50 years.
 The country was stripped of AFCON hosting duties in 2019 over infrastructure concerns.

-At the time there were also worries over the safety situation in the country where English speakers had been protesting for months over marginalization by the francophone-dominated administration.
+At the time there were also worries over the security situation in the country where English speakers had been protesting for months over marginalization by the francophone-dominated administration.

 The global pandemic and incomplete building work had also led to doubts over Cameroon's readiness to host the tournament in 2022, and in December it was not clear whether the country would be ready.